hannes/MonetDBLite/README.md

 **IMPORTANT**

-> Before any further reading, rememeber that this software is still experimental, and it might crash sometimes, although some testing was already been made on it. :)
+> Before any further reading, rememeber that this software is still experimental, and it might crash sometimes, although some testing was already been made on it :) To be 100% safe you can run MonetDBJavaLite a subprocess in the JVM, so if it crashes, your application in the main process will still be up!

 After the MonetDBLite, MonetDBRLite and MonetDBPythonLite, MonetDBJavaLite is here!
-This project allows the integration of MonetDB, a column-wise and high-scale OLAP relational database integrated into the JVM!
+This project allows the integration of MonetDB, a column-wise and high-scale OLAP relational database in the JVM!
 Unlike a traditional socket connection, in an embedded connection, both the client and the server share the same process, which means there is no necessity to serialize and deserialize data, making the connection much faster! :)

 This integration was made as much as simple possible for performance reasons.
-At the same time, the existing JDBC driver for MonetDB was extended to accomodate both a MAPI (regular socket connetion) and an embedded connection with low overhead without breaking the JDBC specification.
+At the same time, the existing JDBC driver for MonetDB was extended to accomodate both a MAPI (regular socket connetion) and an embedded connection without breaking the JDBC specification.

 ## JNI C code

-The embedded Java version of MonetDB is heavily based and dependent on the generic one (or MonetDBLite).
+MonetDBJavaLite is heavily based and dependent on the generic one (or MonetDBLite).
 To interface Java with C it's used JNI.
 JNI code comes with two complementing parts - Java and native (C in our case) code.
 In the Java code it's declared a function `native`, which indicates that it is actually implemented in C. Later it's implementation is written the native library.
 This is where it's called the embedded C-level interface function from the Java code.

 ## Delivery and Installation

 > The current version of MonetDBJavaLite is 2.24

 There are two jars are distributed: The new MonetDB JDBC driver jar (`monetdb-jdbc-new-<version>.jar`), and the MonetDBJavaLite jar (`monetdb-java-lite-<version>.jar`).
 The first one can be used independently, if only MAPI JDBC connections are desired.
-For both the Embedded API and the Embedded JDBC connections, the second jar is also required in the `CLASSPATH`.
-Both jars require OpenJDK 8 to be installed.
+For both the Embedded API and the Embedded JDBC connections, the second jar is also required in the `CLASSPATH`. **Both jars require OpenJDK 8 to be installed.**

 The `monetdb-jdbc-new-<version>.jar` is platform independent and can be retrieved from .... - Soon!